iCliniq Logo

 Introduction:

-The Glycemic index is a system of assigning a number to carbohydrate-rich foods according to their tendency to increase the blood sugar level in the body.
-The Glycemic index is not a diet plan but can be used to calculate calories and plan a diet according to the carbohydrate levels of different food items.
-According to the glycemic index, the diet plan helps to lose weight or prevent chronic diseases related to obesity, such as diabetes and cardiovascular diseases.
+The glycemic index is a system of assigning a number to carbohydrate-rich foods according to their tendency to increase blood sugar levels in the body.
+It is not a diet plan but can be used to calculate calories and plan a diet according to the carbohydrate levels of different food items.
+According to the glycemic index, the diet plan helps to lose weight or prevent chronic obesity-related diseases, such as diabetes and cardiovascular diseases.

 What Is a Glycemic Index?

-The glycemic index principle was initially developed as a strategy for regulating and guiding food calories for people who have diabetes.
-The database for the glycemic index is maintained by Sydney University Glycemic Index Research Services in Australia.
+The glycemic index principle was initially developed to regulate and guide food calories for people with diabetes.
+Sydney University Glycemic Index Research Services in Australia maintains the glycemic index database.

 How to Calculate the Glycemic Index of a Food Item?